arj03/ssb-browser-demo/README.md

 people outside the people you have synced or older messages because of the partial replication nature.

+# Peer invites

+To create an invite, do something like this:

+sbot peerInvites.create --private 'this is only for receiver' --reveal 'the public' --allowWithoutPubs --pubs wss:between-two-worlds.dk:8989~shs:lbocEWqF2Fg6WMYLgmfYvqJlMfL7hiqVAV6ANjHWNw8=.ed25519

 # Onboarding file

 Generate a file of all feeds following with seq nos.
 The perspective